Cat Scooting: Why It Happens and How to Stop It

 Immunomodulators like Atopica.
 These can be helpful if your cat’s scooting is caused by a chronic condition, like allergies.

-New diet that is protein-restricted.
+Allergy diet.
 Beef, chicken, and fish are the most common causes of food allergies in cats.
 Prescription diets, such as Royal Canin Hydrolyzed Protein HP cat food, can help avoid these common allergens and decrease inflammation.

 Antibiotics.
-Your veterinarian may prescribe an antibiotic like Clindamycin for anal sac disease or a skin, bladder, urethra, or vagina infection.
+Your veterinarian may prescribe an antibiotic like clindamycin for anal sac disease or a skin, bladder, urethra, or vagina infection.

 Anal gland expression.
 To examine anal glands, your veterinarian has to put a gloved finger into your cat’s butt.
 (Warning: not all cats will allow it.)
 Expressing the glands can allow your veterinarian to detect an infection.
 This may help relieve symptoms, although it is unlikely.